mhuzaifah/Auto-Sniper-Sol-Trading-Bot/README.md

 Integration with Solana Network:

 Leveraging Solana's high throughput and low transaction costs, the bot can perform numerous trades efficiently without incurring significant fees.

-Real-Time Notifications:

-The bot can be configured to send real-time notifications about its trading activities, performance metrics, and any significant market changes.
-This ensures that the user is always informed about the bot’s operations and market conditions.

 User Dashboard: